AfreenTabassumm/-Dynamic-Retailmart-Dashboard-Excel-Project/README.md

 | 4 | Copiers | 2,223 |
 | 5 | Bookcases | 2,411 |

-This analysis can help businesses investigate low-demand product areas and evaluate potential improvement opportunities.
+This can help identify product areas that may require further analysis.

 ---

 ### 6. Sales vs Profit Analysis

-The **Sales vs Profit scatter plot** is used to understand the relationship between sales and profit.
+The scatter chart compares **Sales and Profit** to understand their relationship.

-It helps identify:
+It can help identify:

-- High-sales products/orders
+- High-sales transactions
 - Profitable transactions
-- Low-profit or loss-making transactions
+- Low-profit transactions
-- General relationship between sales and profitability
+- Loss-making transactions

-This visualization can be useful for identifying areas where higher sales do not necessarily result in higher profit.
+- The overall relationship between sales and profit

 ---

 ## 🎛️ Interactive Filters

-The dashboard includes multiple slicers that allow users to perform dynamic analysis.
+The dashboard contains multiple **Excel slicers** that allow users to dynamically filter the report.

 ### Available Filters